Is SWTOR worth trying in 2026?

 Endgame Content

 One of the other big concerns I’ve seen about the game is the lack of endgame content.
 At the launch of the game, once you had reach max level, there was very little else to do in the game and this lack of “endgame” content really hurt the game’s population and reputation.
 It’s been 10 years since the game’s launch though, and a huge amount of content has been added since then.
-To give you some context… the game launched with a single 8-man group operation, and now the game has twelve These operations are in addition to many other types of content that now exists including 6 single-boss operation instances, monthly events like the new Dantooine Farm event, Swoop Event and Rakghoul event, over 40 4-man flashpoints many of which have a solo option available and I’m really sorry I’ve last track of exactly how many there are at this point, 15 player vs player maps, 4 galactic starfighter player vs player maps, a solo tournament-style fight pit called the Eternal Championship, repeatable Heroics on almost every planet, and 13 daily areas that didn’t exist when the game launched.
+To give you some context… the game launched with a single 8-man group operation, and now the game has twelve These operations are in addition to many other types of content that now exists including 6 single-boss operation instances, monthly events like the Dantooine Farm event, Swoop Event and Rakghoul event, over 40 4-man flashpoints many of which have a solo option available and I’m really sorry I’ve last track of exactly how many there are at this point, 15 player vs player maps, 4 galactic starfighter player vs player maps, a solo tournament-style fight pit called the Eternal Championship, repeatable Heroics on almost every planet, and 13 daily areas that didn’t exist when the game launched.
 So if you’re worried about starting the game and then running out of things to do when you reach max-level… I say good luck buddy, because even I haven’t done every single thing available at endgame yet and I’ve been playing since launch!

 Who Might Like or Dislike SWTOR